 So God went through with His plan to send His Son to become one of us in order for God to have that restored relationship with His Holiness.
 Through Jesus He could show His love and mercy and grace up close and personal to each one of us.
 Jesus, the God/Man, built the bridge between a Holy God who can’t look at sin and a sinful people who can’t look at God and made it possible for us to be one with Him again.

 This sounds like New Testament teaching and it is.
-But it was Moses who taught me how much God could not go against His own holiness.
-If He did, He wouldn’t be God.
-Yet His holiness was also in perfect harmony with His love and it was that mingled love and holiness that showed me a piece of God’s heart and His deep desire for you and me.
+But it was Moses who taught me of God’s holiness.
+Yet His holiness was in perfect harmony with His love.
+God has deep desire for you and me.
 This truth has always been there.
 But God shows us through Moses that animal sacrifice can never truly cover sin.
 Only the blood of His perfect Son could accomplish what had to be done to satisfy His Holiness.

 Do you understand God’s holy love?
 Does it fill your heart with wonder and awe?
 I hope so.
 My only prayer for every person I meet is for them to know Him and understand His character.
 It is the first step in accepting that He is God and we are not.
 But we CAN have a relationship with Him.
 It’s what He longs for most.